marvintv/Youtube-Summary/README.md

 # YouTube Video Summarizer 🎥

 This is a Streamlit web application that allows users to summarize YouTube videos.
-It's built using the Llama 2 🦙 model, Haystack, Streamlit, and lots of ❤️.
+It's built using the Llama 2 🦙 model, Haystack, and Streamlit

 ## About the App